Cross-Cultural Studies Concentration (CCST)

 Relating to ethnic diversity and diaspora

-Four courses from a least three of the four comparative categories listed above, to be selected from the list of pertinent courses available on the department Web site.
-Students who have participated in the first-year seminar, Growing Up Cross-Culturally, are required to take only three additional courses from any three categories.
+Three courses from a least three of the four comparative categories listed above, to be selected from the list of pertinent courses available on the department Web site.

 American students will also participate in an approved international program (one or more terms), in an area where a language related to their focus is spoken.
 International students are exempt from this requirement since Carleton is an off-campus experience for them, but they are also encouraged to go off campus.